-According to this scheme, any customer of the bank can complain about the complaint of any officer or related employee of the bank and if the services are not received in time, it can be e-mailed, postal to the Banking Ombudsman.
+According to this scheme, any customer of the bank can complain about the complaint of any officer or related employee of the bank and if the services are not received in time, they can be e-mailed, postal to the Banking Ombudsman.
 This complaint can be redressed within 30 days.
 Go and it is a free scheme.
-Banking Ombudsman Scheme was introduced to provide transparency and convenience to customers in the banking sector.
+The Banking Ombudsman Scheme was introduced to provide transparency and convenience to customers in the banking sector.
 Under this scheme Above is the appointment of Banking Ombudsman which is a quasi-judicial officer l

 Thus, all these banks are located in India, which have specific functions within themselves, thus the banking system contributes to the economy to a great extent and also plays an important role in promoting the economic condition and development of the country.